alpheios-project/arethusa/README.md

 If you want to run the e2e tests also execute `grunt e2e:setup`.

+If you want to install example data execute `grunt import`.

 ## Usage

 To display a rough demo start a webserver with